arangodb/arangojs/README.md

 ## Versions

-The version number of this driver does not indicate supported ArangoDB versions!
+**The version number of this driver does not indicate supported ArangoDB versions!**

-This driver uses semantic versioning:

-- A change in the bugfix version (e.g. X.Y.0 -> X.Y.1) indicates internal
-  changes and should always be safe to upgrade.
-- A change in the minor version (e.g. X.1.Z -> X.2.0) indicates additions and
-  backwards-compatible changes that should not affect your code.
-- A change in the major version (e.g. 1.Y.Z -> 2.0.0) indicates _breaking_
-  changes that require changes in your code to upgrade.

 For a list of changes between recent versions, see the [CHANGELOG](https://arangodb.github.io/arangojs/CHANGELOG).